dartmouth-cs98/hack-a-thing-21f-1-ilam/README.md

 ### With Accessibility

 Lastly, I decided to add different forms of accessibility to the Tinder project.
 As I was not following a tutorial but instead working through documentation, this project took the longest to implement and had varying results.
 Accessibility features involved included inverting colors (e.g. Classic Invert) and VoiceOver.
-Accessibility properties I worked with included the following: `accessible`, `accessibilityLabel`, `accessibilityHint`, `accessibilityIgnoresInvertColors`, `TouchableOpacity` and `accessibilityRole`.
+Accessibility properties I worked with included the following: `accessible`, `accessibilityLabel`, `accessibilityHint`, `accessibilityIgnoresInvertColors`, `TouchableOpacity`, `accessibilityRole`, `onAccessibilityTap` and `onMagicTap`.
 Please note that I personally have an iPhone and consequently focused on iOS-specific accessibility features for best results (in testing).

 **Classic Invert**